Last Updated on August 7, 2023

-The fourth gallery depicted and explained the fitting out of the ship from the engine room right up to the first class cabins, while gallery five drew lot of interest with its movie footage of people boarding for the maiden voyage and the great sendoff of the ship from Southampton.
+The fourth gallery in the Titanic Museum, Belfast depicted and explained the fitting out of the ship from the engine room right up to the first class cabins.
+Gallery five draw lot of interest with its movie footage of people boarding for the maiden voyage.
+It also shows the great sendoff of the ship from Southampton.

-Gallery four also captivates people with its superb video production, a 270° panorama of the interior of the Titanic that takes you from the keel of the ship and the engine room, right up deck-by-deck to the bridge.
+Gallery four also captivates people with its superb video production, a 270° panorama of the interior of the Titanic.
+It takes you from the keel of the ship and the engine room, right up deck-by-deck to the bridge.
 It’s a view of the ship never seen before and if you’ve ever wondered what Titanic’s luxurious first-class staterooms looked like, this is the place to linger.

 For me, though, one of the most interesting galleries was gallery eight.
 In addition to the exhibits on the walls that showed the many movies and books that proliferated from the tragedy, there were touchscreen computers that presented many of the myths and legends of the great liner, and separated fact from fiction.
 Much that I read surprised me.

 The exhibit draws to an end in gallery nine as you take a journey to the bottom of the North Atlantic with Dr. Robert Ballard who discovered the Titanic in 1985.
 It’s a most interesting exhibit since it has exclusive footage never seen elsewhere.

 Outside of the museum, but close by, you’ll also find several other sites related to the Titanic and well worth visiting.
 The slipway of the ship is to the left of the museum, and the office of Harland & Wolff, the ship’s designers, is to the right.